EduFTW/pullora/README.md

 2. Connect an Azure DevOps project.
 3. Select repositories to monitor.
 4. Wait for the first sync to finish.

+### Users and roles

+- The first user you register becomes the system owner.
+- Owners and admins can manage projects, members, settings, review Pull Requests with AI, and licenses.
+- Members can view data and use the product, but cannot change global settings.
 ### Azure DevOps PAT scopes

 Create a PAT with at least: